wistia/wistia-open-docs/_posts/projects.md

 The title of the Project is how you will find it in your Account.
 By default, the title is *Untitled Project*, but that's not what you want!

-{% post_image hashed_id: '9dcd74438c70331a580f16a2f9c7d6e102899c48', class: 'center' %}
+{% post_image hashed_id: 'cbce9f0535fb89126b318d20db60d6bc338014d0', class: 'center' %}

+To edit the title, hover over it with your mouse, and click the Edit button.
+Edit the title text, and click the Save button at the bottom of the form to finish editing.

 Changing the title of the Project won't affect embed codes or links, either.

-To edit the title, hover over it with your mouse, and click the
-<span class="edit_tag">&nbsp;</span> tag.
-Edit the title text, and press the
-`return` key to finish editing.

 ## Add a description to your Project

-{% post_image hashed_id: '61046a0f8885a423432827723d15b0c5ea65e274', class: 'center' %}

-The space to add a description to your Project is just under the title.
-Move your mouse under the title, and click the *Add a Description* text that appears.
+To add a description to your project, hover over the project title, and click the Edit button that appears.
+Add your description text to the second field in the form and click Save to publish your changes.

-A new description element will now show up below the title.
-Start typing to add your description.

-{% post_image hashed_id: '9248c99096631f71e6721cf29a96a5a39a85e6d1', class: 'center' %}
+{% post_image hashed_id: '654501f8da59ccbbe89e0cb9d1dc8744e995a434', class: 'center' %}

-When you are finished, click <span class="faux_button">SAVE</span> and your changes will be viewable by all.
+You can type plain text into the description field or you can use markdown to style the text and put images or links into your description.
+Clicking the link "Formatting with Markdown" will open a guide explaining more about markdown.

 ## Sharing Access to Projects